You are currently viewing Naturalized Canadian Citizen

 8. What are the benefits of citizenship?

-Voting rights, social services, Canadian passport, and eligibility to run for office.
+Voting rights, social services, a Canadian passport, and political eligibility.

 9. Can I have dual citizenship?

-Apply for a citizenship certificate or contact IRCC.
+With a citizenship certificate or by contacting IRCC.

 13. How long does processing take?